ichiche/Azure-PowerShell/Well-Architected/README.md

    1. Copy the content of **Run.ps1** and paste into **Windows PowerShell**
 1. [Optional] Separately Login Azure using Az Module and Azure CLI in **Windows PowerShell** and retrieve the list of certain subscriptions

-## Remark

-- Refer to To-Do-List.md for upcoming enhancement

 # Instruction

 ## Availability Zone